-Today, many organizations are now posting their financial policies on their website, such as their Fiscal Policies Manual, Gift Acceptance Policy, Operating Reserve Policy and Investment Policy for greater transparency.
+Today, many organizations are now posting their financial policies on their website, such as their Fiscal Policies Manual, Gift Acceptance Policy, Operating Reserve Policy, and Investment Policy for greater transparency.

 In addition to posting financial policies, more organizations are starting to post their governance documents on their website as well.
 One document that is seen most often on a website is the Code of Ethics Policy.
 Additionally, some associations are posting all of their key governance policies, beyond the Code of Ethics Policy, on their website, including Bylaws, Committee Charters, Board Governance Policy, Conflict of Interest Policy, Public Reporting and Transparency Policy, Whistleblower Policy, Document Retention and Destruction Policy, and Executive Compensation Policy.
 Other organizations are including their key operational policies, such as Personnel Policies and Nondiscrimination Policy.

-In the age of free and quick information, your website is often the first place the media, watch dog groups, donors and curious citizens will go.
+In the age of free and quick information, your website is often the first place the media, watchdog groups, donors, and curious citizens will go.
 Make sure the organization has designated someone to stay on top of required and recommended information that should be included on the website and that all of the information is kept accurate and current.

-© Clark Nuber PS, 2016.
+© Clark Nuber PS, 2020.
 All Rights Reserved